sumanta-301/sumanta-301/README.md

-- 👋 Hi, I’m Sumanta Ghosh from Kolkata, WestBengal
+- 👋 Hi, I’m Sumanta Ghosh A Full Stack Web Developer from Kolkata, WestBengal
 - 👀 I’m interested in Coding, specially creating webpage.
-- 🌱 I’m currently learning Junior Full Stack Java Developer.
+- 🌱 I’m currently learning Junior Full Stack Java Developer certificate course from TATA Strive Extension Center Navsari,Gujarat.
 - 💞️ I’m looking for a organization to implement my skills on real-world project.
 - 📫 How to reach me Just drop a mail on ghoshsachin107@gmail.com.